gideongoldin/TurkGate/README.md

 researchers get easy to use web-based tools for creating HITs with TurkGate access  control, providing workers with dynamic, secure completion codes, and verifying those completion codes.

-## More information

-Please visit the [TurkGate Wiki](https://github.com/gideongoldin/TurkGate/wiki "TurkGate Wiki") for more information.